INJECTION MOLD TOOLING: WHAT IS IT? AND WHEN IS IT WORTH THE INVESTMENT?

-Every one of these steps requires a separate mechanical system to coexist in one device which- given all of these functions – is better referred to as a “tool” than just a “mold”.
+Every one of these steps requires a separate mechanical system to coexist in one device which- with all of these functions – is better referred to as a “tool” than just a “mold”.

-Since each one of the above functions presents unique challenges for any different part, each mold tool must be custom designed.
-The engineers who do this work are known as Mold Designers, and they typically dedicate their entire career to this specialty.
+Each one of the above functions presents unique challenges for any different part; therefore each mold tool must be custom designed.
+The engineers who do this work are dedicated specialists known as Mold Designers.
 Following design, the tool is manufactured in a similarly dedicated facility.
 Steel is the common material choice for injection mold tools, as the device must withstand the temperature of the hot plastic.
 The steel “mold bases” are cut by skilled machinists to the engineer’s designs.

 An example rendering of an injection mold tool.
 Mold tools vary in size and complexity depending on the size and complexity of the part and the resin material they are intended to mold.